 Prosecuted husband who murdered wife and whose body was never found.
 Case based on circumstantial evidence.
 Defendant denied killing his wife and alleged she was depressed and suffering from dementia.
 His account was discredited in cross-examination and jury convicted him of murder.

-R v Harrison & Dickens
+R v Harrison and Dickens

 Prosecuted to conviction gunman and driver for murder of man shot in bed at home.
 Case involved substantial PII issues and argument about admissibility of identification evidence, related bad character evidence and disputed probe evidence.